-7.56.
-In the context of its claim under Article I:1, China also challenges the quota agreements with Argentina, Brazil, and the Republic of Korea, to the extent that they afford an alternative to the additional duties for the exempted countries.342 The Panel notes that such quotas relate solely to countries that are exempted from the additional duties, and the existence of such quotas does not negate the fact that the products to which they apply are exempted from the additional duties.343 Given the foregoing finding on the advantage accorded by the exemptions, the Panel does not consider it necessary for the purposes of this dispute to determine whether any particular alternative treatment of exempted products from Argentina, Brazil, and the Republic of Korea, including under any import quota, would constitute a distinct violation of Article I:1 of the GATT 1994.
+7.61.
+In the context of its claim under Article I:1, Türkiye also challenges the import quotas for steel and aluminium products from Argentina, Brazil, and the Republic of Korea, and any additional unpublished measures agreed between the US and the exempted countries in relation to "satisfactory alternative means".
+The Panel notes that such quotas and other agreed measures relate solely to countries that are exempted from the additional duties, and the existence of such quotas or agreed measures does not negate the fact that the products to which they apply are exempted from the additional duties.
+Given the foregoing finding on the advantage accorded by the exemptions, the Panel does not consider it necessary for the purposes of this dispute to determine whether any particular alternative treatment of exempted products from certain countries, including under any import quota or other additional unpublished measures, would constitute a distinct violation of Article I:1 of the GATT 1994.